Gutie581/Programming-2-Java/README.md

-All Challenges and Projects are under the "src" folder.
+For CalcGroup 8.
+Here we can add and edit our code for the group project.